Systemik-Solutions/sia_site/Markdowns/4. Divergence/Divergence.md

 **Segmentation Options**

 - **Segment by Character** – This option is usually for Text Sets that include plays, or XML files that have been segmented as markup.
-Check this box to separate the Text Sets into blocks divided by character.
+Check this box to separate the Text Sets into blocks divided by speaking character.
 - **Block Size** – Set the number of words to include in a block.

 **Count Options**